 For children who struggle to read due to comprehension, concentration or literacy ability, it’s still important to be able to enjoy a great tale.
 Battling over each word while trying to read your way through a book can take the enjoyment out of the story.
 In contrast, sitting back to enjoy it is much more pleasurable.
 Audio books are also a great way for children to enjoy stories that would otherwise be above their reading level, and opens up a wealth of new vocabulary.

-The time when audio books really come into their own, however, is on long car journeys or on holidays, when they are ideal for keeping the peace!
+The time when audio books for kids really come into their own, however, is on long car journeys or on holidays, when they are ideal for keeping the peace!
 In our case, having something to concentrate on helped distract my daughter from feeling car-sick.
 They are also incredibly convenient – pop in a CD or plug in your device, and you can continue the story at any time.
 So, what could you be listening to?

-Audio Books for Babies and Toddlers
+Top Picks for Babies and Toddlers

 If you can bear any more snorting hilarity, there are plenty of Peppa Pig stories available on audio book so the cheekiest little pig can spend even more time with you!
 If you need something a little less maddening, opt for the ever-popular Mr Men series, Shirley Hughes’ timeless Alfie series, familiar nursery rhymes, or some classic Ladybird Tales.